cgrossde/Pullover/README.md

 **1.0.0-beta.2:**

 * Fixes #48, #49, if title is empty use app name instead
-* Migitate #47, surpress non fatal exception related to visionmedia/superagent#714
+* Mitigate #47, surpress non fatal exception related to visionmedia/superagent#714
 * Fixes #46, sound throtteling and add sounds for native notifications (functional processing of notifications with RxJS)

 **1.0.0-beta.1:**